 - 2 tbsp sunflower seed oil

-- Wash the lemons well, and place them in a pot with the turmeric and cover with water.
-Slowly bring to a boil and boil for 8 minutes.
+- Wash the lemons well, then place them in a pot with the turmeric and cover with water.
+Bring to a boil and boil for 8 minutes.

-- Drain well and allow to cool before handling them.
+- Drain well and allow the lemons to cool before handling them.